web-scrobbler/web-scrobbler/src/_locales/en/privacy.md

 The extension supports several self-hosted services (e.g. Funkwhale), which supposed to have user-defined URLs.
 The extension could not know these URLs, that's why the accessing to all websites is required.

-Also, it asks accessing for user convinience only.
+Also, it asks accessing for user convenience only.
 Users will not be prompted to confirm access to new websites added in new extension versions.